thingwave/ArrowheadCore-Translator-Fiware/documentation/Debian-Packages.md

-//TODO needs update and maybe moving it to a different place and merge it with debian/readme
 # Guide to Debian Packages

 The following changes are required to add Debian/Ubuntu package generation to a Arrowhead core system.